dpgitaccount/Project-Customer-Segmentation-Analysis-with-Power-BI/README.md

 Machine Learning Algorithms:- For finding the accurate segments of customers

 ⇒ Project Workflow:-
-1.Data Import and Preparation:-
+1. Data Import and Preparation:-
 Load customer data into Power BI, ensuring data consistency and accuracy.
 Clean data to handle missing values, outliers, and inconsistencies.
 Use Power Query to transform the data as required.

-2.Exploratory Data Analysis:-
+2. Exploratory Data Analysis:-
 Used for finding the statical and categorical data details in depth.

-3.Implement clustering techniques such as:-
+3. Implement clustering techniques such as:-

 * K-means clustering -
 computer to use unlabeled, unclassified data and enabling the algorithm to operate on that data without supervision.
 Without any previous data training, the machine’s job in this case is to organize unsorted data according to parallels, patterns, and variations.